 - a.
-Incompletes: Awarded very sparingly upon written petition to the instructor for emergency situations, which in the judgment of the instructor, were clearly unavoidable. - b.
-Unexcused Late Exams: May be assessed a late exam fee and a penalty up to 30% off. - c.
-Late work will be penalized 10% of maximum credit for each day that assignment is late, including weekend days. - d.
+One absence will not affect your grade.
+However, two unexcused absences will reduce your grade by 10% and 3 or more unexcused absences will result in failure of the course. - b.
+Incompletes: Awarded very sparingly upon written petition to the instructor for emergency situations, which in the judgment of the instructor, were clearly unavoidable. - c.
+Unexcused Late Exams: May be assessed a late exam fee and a penalty up to 30% off. - d.
+Late work will be penalized 10% of maximum credit for each day that assignment is late, including weekend days. - e.
 Three other courses (BIO 370, BIO 499, and BIO 451) are designed and scheduled for successful completion of the undergraduate research experience.